dariochiaiese/TeXcel/README.md

 **Here follow all the commands and their options.**

     -copyright: displays the copyright.

     -help: shows the help.

     -quit: exits the program.

     -texify: transforms a sheet into a given Excel file into a LaTeX code.

-Options:
+Options for texify:

    -p specifies the path of the file.
 If no argument is specified a window will be prompted.